 game = GameOfBones( [ AI_Player( tt ), Human_Player() ] ) game.play() # you will always lose this game :)

 EasyAI is an open source software originally written by Zulko and released under the MIT licence.
-It could do with some improvements, so if your are a Python/AI guru maybe you can contribute through Github .
+Contributions welcome!
 Some ideas: AI algos for incomplete information games, better game solving strategies, (efficient) use of databases to store moves, AI algorithms using parallelisation.

 For troubleshooting and bug reports, the best for now is to ask on Github.